 Creating a bill for non-sponsored activity through EFS

 The billing initiator gathers the following information for billing a customer:

 - Tax status of customer and Certificate of Exemption if required

 The billing initiator sends this information to the Cluster Billing Specialist (preparer) to enter the billing information into Enterprise Financial System (EFS).
 The Billing Specialist codes the item for the appropriate tax treatment.
 Invoices will be distributed by Accounts Receivable Services via e-mail, U.S. mail, or upload through the customer’s online system.

 Creating a bill for sponsored activity through EFS

-Non-sponsored billing using approved department system
+Non-sponsored billing using approved financial system